 Letters of reference or recommendation from current Firedoll Foundation grantees in your program area are very helpful.
 Please see our Current Grantees page.

-Typical grant amounts range from $5,000 to $25,000, with a total of $1,500,000 to $2,000,000 distributed during the fiscal year.
+Typical grant amounts range from $5,000 to $25,000, with a total of $1,500,000 to $2,000,000 distributed each fiscal year.
 If you're new to Firedoll, please do not request or expect to receive the maximum grant amount; tailor your request in the middle to low end of our grant range, depending on your need.

 Where to send